 To remove any meters on site the relevant supplier will be contacted, the owner of the meter can be identified through the serial number on the meter.
-The meters will then clearly be labelled and stored in a safe location until they are collected by the supplier.
+If there are delays with a supplier collecting the meter then a specialist contractor can be appointed to remove the meters to avoid delays to the programme.
+The meters will then clearly labelled and stored in a safe location until they are collected by the supplier.
 If trial holes or disconnection points are required, then the following control measures are to be adopted to identify/expose the relevant services:

-- Permit to dig to be issued by the site manager, this will be issued following the completion of a CAT scan and having referred to the nonintrusive survey and relevant service drawings.

-- SSOW are to be issued to the relevant service provider and permission to proceed to be obtained before proceeding with the works. - Suction/vacuum excavation to be used where practical to expose services, this is the process of removing soil around a service by the use of suction power, significantly removing the risk of damaging a service. - All excavators to comply with the control measures detailed in HSG47 - Avoiding Danger from Underground Services. - Insulated hand tools and appropriate PPE including fireproof overalls to be worn when hand digging around live services.
+- Permit to dig to be issued by the site manager, this will be issued following the completion of a CAT scan and having referred to the nonintrusive survey and relevant service drawings. - SSOW are to be issued to the relevant service provider and permission to proceed to be obtained before proceeding with the works. - Suction/vacuum excavation to be used where practical to expose services, this is the process of removing soil around a service by the use of suction power, significantly removing the risk of damaging a service. - All excavators to comply with the control measures detailed in HSG47 - Avoiding Danger From Underground Services. - Insulated hand tools and appropriate PPE including fire proof overalls to be worn when hand digging around live services.

 Any live services that are to remain during the demolition works will be clearly demarcated on site and will be barriered off to prevent unauthorised access.
-Where live services are retained or remain during demolition works, a designed protection solution will be utilised to prevent damage.
+Where live services are retained or remain during demolition works, a designed protection solution will be utilised to ensure they are not damaged.
 The location of live services will also form part of the site managers induction and daily briefings.
 Control measures for working around live services will also be included in all risk assessments and method statements produced for the works.

-3.3.5.
-Asbestos Removal (Activity 3)
+3.3.5 Asbestos Removal (Activity 3)